Why trade with the Public Sector?

 Bid writing

-Drafting their bid response and ensuring it scores highly against the stated evaluation criteria
+Drafting your bid response and ensuring it scores highly against the stated evaluation criteria.

 Planning, editing and reviewing bids

-Advise how to structure your answers to maximise your score against the evaluation criteria
+Advising how to structure your answers to maximise your score against the evaluation criteria.

 Review and edit your application to strengthen it before you submit it.